dclipca/dclipca/README.md

 # Hi there 👋

-I'm Dan Clipca, programmer interested in VR, among other things.
+I'm Dan Clipca, programmer interested in VR.

 ## About me